XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 }
 ```

-In the above example, there is no `value` attribute in the `metaData` object.
-The docking slot
+Fetching the newly created wind turbine above, there is no `value` attribute in the `metaData` object.
-for `5MW MonoPile` is empty.
-To add a monopile component to the parent staged asset, set the
+The docking slot for `5MW MonoPile` is empty.
+To add a monopile component to the parent staged asset,
-`value` to the ID of an allowable asset from the asset library (note: use the ID of an asset
+set the `value` to the ID of an allowable asset from the asset library (note: use the ID of an asset
 definition, not a staged asset):

 ```